Career development plan template: a step-by-step framework that works

 Phase 2: position (where you stand right now)

 Whether you’re using a career planning template for employees provided by HR or building your own document, the Position phase anchors everything that follows.
+HR-supplied templates often emphasize competency frameworks and organizational role requirements, while self-authored plans focus on personal values and cross-company transferable skills.
+If your company provides a template, use it as a starting input for the Position phase, then expand with the 5P structure to cover what the company template misses.
 One decision makes this phase much clearer: are you aiming for a management track or an individual contributor (IC) track?
+A management track is a career progression path focused on leading teams, managing people, and driving organizational outcomes through others.
+An individual contributor track is a parallel progression path focused on deepening technical or domain expertise and influencing outcomes through specialized knowledge rather than direct reports.
 These two paths demand different competency emphases.
 Management tracks typically require communication, delegation, and team-building capabilities, while individual contributor tracks demand deep expertise, thought leadership, and cross-functional influence.

-Research on organizational support for career development confirms that employees who perceive clear development pathways have significantly lower turnover intentions and higher job performance [5].
+Research on organizational support for career development finds that employees who perceive clear development pathways tend to have lower turnover intentions and higher job performance, particularly when those pathways come with genuine advancement opportunities [5].
 Choosing between the management track and the individual contributor track is the single decision that makes every other section of your career development plan easier to fill in.

 If you’re feeling stuck in your career, the Position phase is often where the clarity starts.
 You can’t plan a route without knowing your starting coordinates.